Rough and Rowdy Ways: Background

 The recording of Rough and Rowdy Ways closely followed the end of the fall 2019 leg of Dylan's Never Ending Tour, during which he had introduced two new band members: drummer Matt Chamberlain (who replaced the outgoing George Receli) and guitarist Bob Britt (who had previously played on Dylan's Grammy Award-winning 1997 album Time Out of Mind).
 Several critics described the shows on this tour as Dylan's best in years.
 Tony Garnier, Dylan's bass player since 1989, concurred.
 When asked in an interview in 2021 if there was anything he wanted to share about his 30+ years of playing with Dylan, Garnier responded, "The last gigs we did before the pandemic hit were, I think, the best shows ever ...
 It's the most incredible band that he has now ...
-By the time we got to the Beacon Theatre in New York, it was just incredible.
+By the time we got to the Beacon Theatre in New York City, it was just incredible.
 It was so good.
 And I talked to people who had seen Bob for years and people who've worked with him and fans who've seen him, and they'd tell me after that last tour ... that ended before we recorded this record, people thought it absolutely was the best shows that they'd seen, and I agree ... just the best, really the best, Bob gigs that I've been involved with".